gradikay/LuxeHairStudio/replit.md

 - Real-time open/closed status display with color-coded indicators
 - Support for holidays, vacation periods, and closing soon warnings
 - Countdown timer with shaking bell icon animation when closing soon
-- Phone icon shake animation when store is open for clear call-to-action
 - Mobile-first responsive design with touch event support
 - Ultra-girly button designs with sparkle effects and Dancing Script font
 - Professional square logo in navigation with pink gradient